srirangamv/srirangamv.github.io/_posts/2016-07-31-map-reduce-combine-net-parallel-programming.md

 date: 2016-07-31
 ---

 <p>Here is a simpe word count program using .Net parallel programming which maps a subset of lines to each thread for processing and this thread reduces lines to a dictionary to keep the word count.
 And a combiner function merges this local dictionaries with global result.
-Essentially reducing phase executed on different cores of processor parallelly.</p>
+Essentially, reducing phase executed on different cores of processor parallelly.</p>

 {% highlight csharp %}